Terms of Supply to Trade Customers

 9.3 Where RHS agrees to grant credit terms, payment must, unless otherwise agreed, be made by Direct Debit to RHS' nominated bank account, unless RHS has expressly agreed to accept payment by credit card or debit card, or, from Buyer's located in the United States, by cheque.
 Payment by credit card, if accepted as a payment method, is subject to a handling fee of 2% of the amount of the card transaction.

 9.4 Time for payment shall be of the essence.
-An interest charge of 5% per annum above the then-current base lending rate of the Bank of England may, at RHS' discretion, be charged on all invoices overdue for payment, calculated on a daily basis, until judgment or sooner payment.
-In addition, a charge of £15.37 may be made to cover the cost of any dishonoured Direct Debit or, if accepted as a payment method, any dishonoured cheque or declined credit card or debit card payment.
+An interest charge of 8% per annum above the then-current base lending rate of the Bank of England may, at RHS' discretion, be charged on all invoices overdue for payment, calculated on a daily basis, until judgment or sooner payment.
+In addition, a charge of £40.00 may be made to cover the administration cost of collecting overdue payments, the cost of any dishonoured Direct Debit or, if accepted as a payment method, any dishonoured cheque or declined credit card or debit card payment.
 AII costs and charges incurred by RHS in the collection of overdue accounts will be invoiced to, and will be the responsibility of the buyer.

 9.5 No payment shall be deemed to have been received until RHS has received cleared funds.